top of page

 Even with surgery, your pet will develop Osteoarthritis (albeit slower than a dog that did not have surgery) and as they get older, it will only become more challenging for them to build muscle and lose weight.
 By keeping them lean and well-muscled from the start, you are giving your dog a solid foundation for a longer, more active, and healthier life.

-The most impactful thing you can do at home to keep your pet comfortable and active is to maintain a lean body weight and good musculature.
+The most impactful thing you can do to keep your pet comfortable & active is to maintain a lean body weight & good musculature.

 What If Surgery Is Not An Option?